Map of the whole of Shiga Prefecture

 This is a temple of the Tendai sect at the foot of Mt.
 Yukino on the right bank of Hino River.
 This temple was founded by Gyoki as Yukino-dera Temple in the middle of the Nara period.
 However, it was destroyed by repeated fire and restored in the Heian period (794-1185).
 During the restoration, it was renamed Ryuoji.
 The Hechima-no-Okaji ritual, which is held annually on August 15 on the old lunar calendar, is said to cure asthma, drawing many worshipers.
 Bhaisajyaguru, the principal image in the main hall, is a Buddhist statue that is usually kept hidden from the public, but it is open to the public only during the Hechima-no-Okaji ritual.
 The Twelve Heavenly Generals standing statues to the left and right of the principal image are National Important Cultural Properties.
 They are gorgeously colored and have their representative Chinese zodiac on their heads, which is truly fascinating.
 There is also a bell tower with a bell about which Fujiwara no Teika wrote a poem.
 This bell has a legend of a beautiful woman who was a great meander.
 Ryuoji Temple is well-maintained, quiet, and relatively large.
 AddressInside Oguchi 3 Town Hall, Ryuoh Town, Shiga Prefecture, Japan Opening Hours9:00 to 17:00 Regular Closing DayReservations required to view Buddhist statues Website

-• Dougan-ji Temple Kannon-do Temple Hall (Kogenji Temple) no name
+• Dougan-ji Temple Kannon-do Temple Hall (Kogenji Temple) Recommended spots

 スポット画像未設定